Choosing the Ideal Marriage Therapist for Lasting Connection

 Options for online versus in-person counseling

-Length and frequency of sessions
+Length and frequency of sessions and availability of intensive/"crash course" options

 These factors shape how sustainable counseling feels over time.
 When sessions fit naturally into daily life, couples are more likely to stay engaged and make steady progress.